 Editor's note: This clause will capture conclusions from the study.

-8.1 Interim conclusion for Key Issue #1
+8.1 Conclusion for Key Issue #1

 To enable a 5GS to support network slice related quota on the maximum number of UEs, no change is required in the RAN.
 The following new functionalities in the 5GS are needed: